 Some barbarians continued to threaten the borders, but the armies shifted to a more defensive role.

-The renewal period starts with the fixing of the borders in 265YE and extends until the end of the reign of Emperor Ahraz.
-It marks a period of introspection, but also of strengthening and renewing an Empire ravaged by the violence and confusion of the years of Turmoil.
-With the acceptance of the Imperial Orcs as a tenth nation, the Empire's strength appears assured.
+The renewal period started with the fixing of the borders in 265YE and lasted until the end of the reign of Emperor Ahraz.
+It marked a period of introspection, but also of strengthening and renewing an Empire ravaged by the violence and confusion of the years of Turmoil.
+With the acceptance of the Imperial Orcs as a tenth nation, the Empire's strength appeared assured.

 (281 YE - 300 YE) The Second Interregnum

 After James' reign, a period of relative peace settled on the Empire.
-The borders were reinforced, relationships between the Senate, the Synod and the Military Council achieved a degree of status quo, and both the Conclave and the Bourse focused on their own interests.
+The borders were reinforced.
+Relationships between the Senate, Synod and Military Council achieved a degree of status quo.
+The Conclave and the Bourse focused on their own interests and were free to explore new avenues.
 Modern scholars suggest that this was a period of increasing complacency and introspection for the Empire, but others point to the high quality of life for most citizens, the various advances in magic, the arts and technology, and consider it a golden age built on the solid foundations laid by Emperor James' reign.

 (300 YE - 318 YE) Reign of Empress Deanne

-Empress Deanne ends the Second Interregnum by taking the throne in 300 YE, primarily in response to increased orc aggression.
-Her early reign is taken up with organising a fractious and complacent Senate, and helping a largely inexperienced Military Council deal with the dual threat of Grendel invasions along the southern coast, and a major effort by the Druj in the Barrens to claim Dawnguard.
+Empress Deanne ended the Second Interregnum by taking the throne in 300 YE, primarily in response to increased orc aggression.
+Her early reign was taken up with organising a fractious and complacent Senate, and helping a largely inexperienced Military Council deal with the dual threat of Grendel invasions along the southern coast, and a major effort by the Druj in the Barrens to claim Dawnguard.